Vidhaeha/CA2Algorithms/MDFiles/Contrib.md

 ## Thomas
 Worked On some MD Files

-Created Each fILE
+Created Each file

 Added Content to Overview and Contrib Files

-Started Anaysis Page an Researched sites for Big O complexities
+Started Analysis Page and Researched sites for Big O complexities

 ## Vidhaeha
 Made Methods